-This piece (above) was my favourite of all - it's 3D so if you look at it with 3D glasses it really comes to life.
-It's pretty clever.
+This piece (above right) was my favourite of all – it’s 3D so if you look at it with 3D glasses it really comes to life.
+It’s pretty clever.

 In an attempt to appropriate street art into the city, the local council commissioned these street art murals in the underground stations.
 They act as a talking point and add a little intrigue to people’s commute.